Gatot Soebroto Army Hospital: New Order period (1966-1998)

-On 22 October 1970, under decision letter number SKEP-582/X/1970, the name was changed into Rumah Sakit Gatot Soebroto ("Gatot Soebroto Hospital") to honor Gatot Soebroto, the former deputy chief of staff of the army.
-On 4 August 1977, the name was renamed into its current name Rumah Sakit Pusat Angkatan Darat (RSPAD) Gatot Soebroto to create a uniform title names in hospitals.
+On 22 October 1970, under decision letter number SKEP-582/X/1970, the name was changed to Rumah Sakit Gatot Soebroto ("Gatot Soebroto Hospital") to honor Gatot Soebroto, the former deputy chief of staff of the army.
+On 4 August 1977, the hospital was renamed as Rumah Sakit Pusat Angkatan Darat (RSPAD) Gatot Soebroto as part of having uniform title names for RSPAD-operated hospitals.

+Notable deaths

+Notable Indonesian people that died in this hospital includes: